cargaona/pronsy/README.md

 dig blog.charlei.xyz @127.0.0.1 -p 5353 +tcp
 dig blog.charlei.xyz @127.0.0.1 -p 5353
 ```
-By default it's using CloudFlare as DNS Provider.
-The provider can be changed
+## Configuration
+All the configurations so far are made via environment variables.
+It is possible to set your own configurations from the following files
-when the application is started changing the value of the `PRONSY_PROVIDERHOST`
+depending on how the application is launched.

-environment variable.
-(In the `docker-compose.yaml` in case you are running it
+- In the `docker-compose.yaml` in case you are running it with `make docker-run`
-with `make docker-run` or in the `env.env` if running with `make run`)
+- In the `env.env` if running with `make run`

-Pronsy automatically gets the TLS connection working and retrieving the RootCAs
-needed.
+The variables in the files are almost self-explanatory, but they are also
+mentioned along this document.

 ## About my implementation
 ### The Design